sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 about how encrypted messages work in Matrix.
 Brad covered things like how the device verification process and what keys exist and how they are shared between devices.
-I was generally familiar with how encryption works in the Matrix ecosystem, however I didn't know much about key sharing or device verification worked, so it was great to get some background on that.
+I was generally familiar with how encryption works in the Matrix ecosystem, however I didn't know much about how key sharing or device verification worked, so it was great to get some background on that.

+On Thursday, we had a meeting about best practices for clients to follow.
+Some of the topics were around how to handle specific edge cases while other discussions included best practices for event storage structures.

 Although there are many pieces to Matrix, it is elegant and simple in many ways.
 Many of the problems that our clients have are due to mishandling of sync or